 The real challenges:

-Poor Leadership – The leadership of the organization is charged with providing vision and inspiration to achieve goals.
-If the leadership has failed to provide clear goals, how can there be inspired employees?
-There needs to be deliberate communication among the leaders of the organization to address both the vision and inspiration.
+Poor Leadership: You charge the organization’s leadership team with providing vision and inspiration to achieve goals.
+If the leadership has failed to provide clear goals, how can there be inspired, employees?
+There needs to be deliberate communication among the organization’s leaders to address the vision and inspiration.